brainhackschool-taiwan/brainhackschool-taiwan.github.io/docs/assignments/Installation_of_software.md

 ## Instructions:

 - Follow the installation steps on [Brainhack School](https://school.brainhackmtl.org/modules/installation/).
-If you're using Windows system, we provide a much easier way to install required software.
+If you're using Windows system, we provide a much easier way to install required software [here]({% link docs/technical/windowssetup %}).
 - Check your installation, please open a terminal and type `bash <( curl -s https://raw.githubusercontent.com/brainhackorg/school/master/content/en/modules/installation/nds_check_install.sh )`
 - Screeshot your terminal windows, and submit the picture by followed steps.
 - If you have any problem during the installing, please don't hestitate and contact TAs on our Discord server.